• Level of education

 Description

-Every future Master's graduate, whether with a "Professional" or "Research" profile, needs to master the tools and codes of effective scientific written communication.
-Improving your scientific writing skills is essential if you are to add value to your work and communicate it to your peers, colleagues, clients...
+All future Master's graduates, whether in the "Professional" or "Research" track, must master the tools and codes of effective written scientific communication.
+Improving one's scientific writing skills is essential for promoting one's work and communicating it to peers, colleagues, clients, etc.

 Objectives

-The aim of this course is to improve scientific and technical writing skills.
-While part of the course focuses on writing a scientific article, the teaching is equally suited to students with a "professional" or "research" profile, as all of them will be required to write scientific or technical reports in the course of their careers.
+The objective of this course unit is to improve scientific and technical writing skills.
+While part of the course focuses on writing a scientific article, the lessons are equally suited to students with a "professional" or "research" profile, as all will be required to write scientific or technical reports during their careers.

-Students will learn to present their scientific work in an effective, precise, clear and structured way.
-A la carte" workshops enable students to put into practice the concepts they have learned in class.
-These workshops are organized in conjunction with work to be carried out as part of other courses in their Master's program (UE Projet biblio, UE Projet PIT, etc.).
-Course sessions are designed to encourage students to reflect on their own practices and identify methods, tools and tips for improvement.
+Students will learn how to present their scientific work in an effective, accurate, clear, and structured manner. À la carte workshops will enable students to apply the concepts learned in class in a practical way.
+These workshops are organized in connection with work to be carried out as part of other courses in their master's program (Bibliography Project course, PIT Project course, etc.).
+The course sessions are designed to encourage students to reflect on their own practices and identify methods, tools, and tips for improvement.

-Assessment takes the form of continuous assessment, with a number of exercises linked to the various course sequences.
+Assessment takes the form of continuous evaluation with several exercises to be completed in connection with the various course sequences.

 Syllabus

-- Problematize: identify the subject by analyzing it and answering eight basic questions (Why?
+• Problem-solving: identify the subject by analyzing it and answering eight basic questions (Why?
 What?
 Who?
 When?
 Where?
 How much?
 How?
 Consequences?).
-Restitute this analysis and deduce a structure to organize the document.
+Be able to reproduce this analysis and use it to structure the document.

-Application: in the form of small-group workshops (or individual meetings), several methods are offered, depending on the course: preparation of a bibliographical synthesis (problematization) or improvement of an existing piece of writing, including self-criticism.
+Implementation: in the form of small group workshops (or individual meetings), several options are available depending on the course: preparation of a bibliographic summary (problem-solving) or improvement of an existing piece of writing, including self-criticism.